Skip to main content

 Heavier evening meals were tied to about 7.7 extra minutes of total sleep and a slightly higher nighttime heart rate, about 0.7 beats per minute.
 Earlier dinners were linked to about 12 minutes less sleep but a lower heart rate.

 A longer eating window, meaning more hours between your first and last bite of the day, was tied to a higher sleeping heart rate and a slightly shorter time to fall asleep.
-That mix is interesting: you may fall asleep a bit faster, but your heart is working harder.
+That combination is a little confusing: you may drift off faster, but your heart may not be as chill about it.

 “The clock on your meals seems to talk to the clock in your body,” says Shkolnik.
 “We saw that when you eat, not just what you eat, shapes sleep quantity and cardiovascular tone.”